syncfusion-content/blazor-docs/blazor/rating/labels.md

 ## LabelTemplate

-The Rating supports to customize the content of the label by setting [LabelTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_LabelTemplate) tag directive.
+The Rating supports to customize the content of the label by using [LabelTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_LabelTemplate) tag directive.

 Below example demonstrates the label template of Rating.